Dankr4d/BF2142Unlocker/readme.md

 ![Logo](bf2142unlocker.png)

 ## Description
 This project unlock all weapons in Battlefield 2142!
-You are able to customize your soldier i ngame.
+You are able to customize your soldier ingame.
 The squad drones are on default deactivated (you can enable them in "Unlocks" tab).
 But be warned, bots in vanilla game cannot handle them.
 This got fixed in Project Remaster mod.<br />
 BF2142Unlocker emulates the necessary login and unlock server to be able to play Battlefield 2142 in singleplayer and multiplayer (also through vpn) with all features.
 Also you could host a dedicated server with (currently restricted/not all settings are available) gui interface.<br />

 ## Requirements: